How to Build A Cheap and Easy Camper Van for Weekend Trips

 Additionally, the van came empty without any seats in the back.
 The only thing we did to get started was remove the disgusting carpet and the spare tire that was being stored behind the driver’s seat.
 We figured [for now at least] we’d leave the ceiling upholstery and plastic side wall panels as is.
 The goal was to get the van usable for trips quickly.

 This post contains affiliate links.
 I make a commission for purchases made through those links.

 Prep & Subfloor

-To begin our cheap & easy camper van we started with the floor.
-The bare metal floor had holes from where seats had been removed, and there were a few rust spots around them.
+To begin our cheap and easy camper van we started with the floor.
+The bare metal floor had holes where seats had been removed, and there were a few rust spots around them.
 I sanded down the rust, sprayed it with Rust-Oleum protective enamel and covered the holes with waterproof Gorilla tape.
 This took an afternoon.

 To fill the uneven floor, I cut foam board pieces the size of all the dips.
 (I used 1/2 inch R-Tech foam bought at Lowe’s, here’s the 1.5″ board.)
 A half inch was a little thicker that we needed, but we figured it would compress.
 This took another afternoon.

 Next I made stencils of the floor using builder’s paper.
 I laid out sections of paper and pushed it to the edges of the van, marked with a Sharpie, and cut off chunks.
 This was a process.
 A lot of cut, try it, repeat to get along all the contours of the walls and wheel wells.
 I kept going until there were 3 big pieces of paper that covered the whole floor.